bonfire-networks/bonfire-app/docs/HACKING.md

 - [Bonfire's Database: an Introduction](./DATABASE.md) - an overview of how our database is designed.
 - [Boundaries](./BOUNDARIES.md) - an introduction to our access control system.

 Note: these are still at the early draft stage, we expect to gradually improve documentation over time.

 ## Documentation

 The code is somewhat documented inline.
-You can generate HTML docs (using `Exdoc`) by running `mix docs`.
+You can generate HTML docs (using `Exdoc`) by running `just docs`.

 ## Additional information

 - messctl is a little utility for programmatically updating the .deps files from which the final elixir dependencies list is compiled by the mess script.
 The only use of it is in the dep-\* tasks of the Makefile.
 It is used by some of the project developers and the build does not rely on it.

 - `./forks/` is used to hack on local copies of dependencies.
-You can clone a dependency from its git repo (like a bonfire extension) and use the local version during development, eg: `make dep.clone.local dep=bonfire_me repo=https://github.com/bonfire-networks/bonfire_me`
+You can clone a dependency from its git repo (like a bonfire extension) and use the local version during development, eg: `just dep.clone.local bonfire_me https://github.com/bonfire-networks/bonfire_me`

-- You can migrate the DB when the app is running (useful in a release): `EctoSparkles.Migrator.migrate`
+- You can migrate the DB when the app is running (also runs automatically on startup): `EctoSparkles.Migrator.migrate`

 ### Usage under Windows (WSL, MSYS or CYGWIN)

-By default, the `Makefile` requires symlinks, which can be enabled with the help of [this link](https://stackoverflow.com/a/59761201).
+By default, the `justfile` requires symlinks, which can be enabled with the help of [this link](https://stackoverflow.com/a/59761201).

 See the [pull request adding WSL support](https://github.com/bonfire-networks/bonfire-app/pull/111) for details about usage without symlinks.

-## Make commands
+## `just` commands

-Run `make` followed by any of these commands when appropriate rather than directly using the equivalent commands like `mix`, `docker`, `docker-compose`, etc. For example, `make setup` will get you started, and `make dev` will run the app.
+Run `just` followed by any of these commands when appropriate rather than directly using the equivalent commands like `mix`, `docker`, `docker-compose`, etc. For example, `just setup` will get you started, and `just dev` will run the app.

 You can first set an env variable to control which mode these commands will assume you're using.
 Here are your options: